Patricia Kaas: 1987–1989: Mademoiselle chante le blues

 Through Jalouse and Bernheim, the French songwriter Didier Barbelivien became aware of Kaas.
 His song Mademoiselle chante le blues (Eng: Lady sings the blues) was the singer's first big hit.
 The single was published in 1987 by Polydor, and reached 7th place in the French singles chart.
 The next year, Kaas's second single D'Allemagne (Eng: From Germany) was recorded, written by Barbelivien and Bernheim.

 Shortly afterwards, Kaas's first album Mademoiselle chante... was produced.
 It reached 2nd place in the French album charts and stayed there for two months, remaining in the Top 10 for 64 weeks and 118 weeks in the top 100.
 Shortly after its appearance the album went gold in France (over 100,000 sold) and after three months it went platinum (over 350,000 sold).
 The album also went platinum in Belgium and Switzerland, and gold in Canada.
 In the same year, Kaas won Victoires de la Musique in the category of "Discovery of the Year", one of the most significant French music awards.

-In 1989, Kaas suffered a traumatic personal experience, when her mother fell ill from cancer and died.
+In 1989, "Mon mec à moi" was voted "La chanson française" by radio listeners across France, Belgium, Switzerland, and Canada, highlighting its widespread appeal in the Francophone world.
+The same year, Kaas suffered a traumatic personal experience, when her mother fell ill from cancer and died.
 The teddy bear Kaas sent to support her mother's convalescence today accompanies her everywhere as a mascot.